-Nowadays, Chinese New Year goods are easily found all over Singapore.
-Despite that, many Singaporeans, Chinese and non-Chinese, still visit the Chinatown bazaar, if only to soak in the festive ambience.
-On selected days, there are also street performances in and around the bazaar.
+Nowadays, Chinese New Year goods and festive decorations are sold throughout Singapore.
+Despite that, many Singaporeans, both Chinese and non-Chinese alike, continue to flock to the Chinatown bazaar, if only to soak in the festive ambience or to enjoy the free street performances in and around the bazaar.
 Ask any Singaporean where to go within the country at the start of the year, and Chinatown would surely be the first suggestion.
-With so much to see and sample, it is certainly an event not to be missed.
+With so much to see and sample, it is certainly an annual event not to be missed.

 Besides Chinatown, Waterloo Street is also a centre of celebration during Chinese New Year in Singapore.
-While the festive market here is much smaller, it is equally popular because the area is next to the beloved Kwan Im Thong Hood Cho Temple (see below) and Bugis Street Market.
-There is also a popular shrine to Phra Phrom, or Thailand's revered Four-Face Buddha.
+While the festive market here is much smaller, it is equally popular because the area is next to the beloved Kwan Im Thong Hood Cho Temple and Bugis Street Market.
+In addition, there is also a popular shrine to Phra Phrom, or Thailand's revered Four-Face Buddha.
 Many shoppers thus take the opportunity to offer respects to Kwam Im and Phra Phrom while shopping for New Year festive goodies here.
 On Chinese New Year’s Eve, worshippers flocking to Kwan Im Thong Hood Cho Temple transform the area into one of liveliest hearts of celebration for the festival.